 Embrace the differences in New Brunswick

-In the province of New Brunswick, you'll find as many wonders on the land as you will by the sea.
-No matter where you are in the province, you're never far from wide-open spaces, one-of-a-kind attractions or adventures.
+’Home of the World’s Highest Tides, in the province of New Brunswick, you'll find as many wonders on the land as you will by the sea.
+No matter where you are in the province, you're never far from wide-open spaces, breathtaking sceneries and one-of-a-kind attractions or adventures.

 Stroll the streets of a charming seaside city and pick up a souvenir at a quaint gallery or market vendor.
 Feast on Atlantic salmon hauled out of the river earlier that day.
 Learn about the fascinating culture of the Acadian and Mi'kmaq people.
 Take in a festival or outdoor, waterfront concert, go whale watching, play a game of golf, or join an authentic kitchen party.
 Marvel at the world's highest tides and take a walk on the ocean floor.

 When you leave the shores of New Brunswick, you'll leave with a feeling of inner peace and a renewed sense of wonder stemming from the power of nature and real experiences.
 Seeing is believing.

 New Brunswick is home to five Cruise Atlantic Canada members, one partner port and four niche ports.

 Located at the mouth of the famous Bay of Fundy, the historic port city of Saint John is bustling with activity and alive with history.
 There’s a reason why the locals call their city Saint Awesome.